pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 Any file that can be stored on a computer can be stored on S3.
 S3 is especially good at storing large files as it is designed to scale with large amounts of data while still being durable and fast.

-Platform Automation users may want to store the following files in S3:
+Platform Automation Toolkit users may want to store the following files in S3:

 - `.pivotal` product files
 - `.tgz` stemcell files
 - `.ova` Ops Manager files
 - `.zip` foundation exports

-Platform Automation users will likely **_NOT_** want to store the following in S3:
+Platform Automation Toolkit users will likely **_NOT_** want to store the following in S3:

 - `.yaml` configuration files - Better suited for [git][git]
 - `secrets.yaml` environment and secret files - There are a number of ways